anishamukh/MODHE/README.md

 ## Proof-of-concept implementation
 We give a proof-of-concept Sage implementation of the important ModHE algorithms for a module of rank two.

+## Implementation using OpenFHE
+We have also integrated ModHE sub-routines in OpenFHE.

 ## Description
 We built the ModCKKS algorithms based on the ring CKKS variant.
 For two elements **x** = (x_0, ..., x_(m-1))  and **y**= (y_0, ..., y_(m-1))  in a module R_q^m, operations between them boil down to lower-level operations between their respective components (x_i) and (y_i) in the underlying ring.